alexandra-mara/docs/docs/guides/steth-integration-guide.md

 **Basic example**:

 1. User wraps 1 stETH and gets 0.9803 wstETH (1 stETH = 0.9803 wstETH)
-2. A rebase happens, the wstETH price goes up by 5%
+2. A rebase happens, and the wstETH price goes up by 5%
 3. User unwraps 0.9803 wstETH and gets 1.0499 stETH (1 stETH = 0.9337 wstETH)

 ### Goerli wstETH for testing